DUI Defense

 The lights start flashing.
 The police wave you off the road.
 The officer takes your registration and license information.
 After that, the next thing the officer will do is ask you to take three field sobriety tests.
 If you fail any of these the tests, the officer will ask you to submit to a breath test.
 If you fail either the field sobriety tests or the breath test, you will likely be charged with driving under the influence (DUI).
 If convicted of a DUI, you’ll face mandatory prison or home detention time, huge fines, expensive insurance premiums – and your driver’s license will be suspended.

-At Philbrook Law Office, PS, our Vancouver, Washington DUI defense lawyers challenge every part of the prosecutor’s case.
+At Philbrook Law, our Vancouver, Washington DUI defense lawyers challenge every part of the prosecutor’s case.
 These challenges include questioning whether the officer had reason to give the field sobriety tests in the first place, whether the correct tests were given, and whether the officer gave the tests correctly.
 Any failures can result in a dismissal or an acquittal.
 Any questions about any aspect of your case can also be used to help the prosecutor reduce your charges to a less serious offense.

 What are the three types of field sobriety tests?